 You can get humour and seriousness at the same time, but you don't have to get pompous about it.

 Abrams, Meyer Howard, and Geoffrey Galt Harpham.
 A Glossary of Literary Terms.
 10th ed.
 International ed.
-Andover, Hampshire: Cengage Learning/Wadsworth, 2012. —— Three books on literary terms and study are included in the list, because many forms of humour uses tricks that are defined and given special names in books like these.
+Andover, Hampshire: Cengage Learning/Wadsworth, 2012. ⍽▢⍽ Many forms of humour uses tricks that are defined and given special names in books on literary terms and means.

 Baldick, Chris.
 The Oxford Dictionary of Literary Terms.
 3rd ed.
 Oxford: Oxford University Press, 2008.